12 Tongkat Ali Side Effects & Risk Mitigation

 4. Restlessness

 Tongkat Ali may cause restlessness if you have mild ADHD or undiagnosed anxiety.
-If you are not able to relax, being constantly uneasy, then this may indicate early symptoms of this side effect.
-The feeling of being jittery or restless are the closest indication that you are having this minor side effect.
+This side effect is very uncommon to most people and the feeling of being jittery or restless is the closest indication that you are having this minor side effect.
+The level of restlessness may vary according to individuals and users are cautioned against taking a high dose of Tongkat Ali (i.e more than 600mg) in the first few weeks.

 Likelihood: Common among people who are sensitive to the effect of alkaloids (caffeine), or psychoactive substances.